OlegKonings/CUDA_EURUSD_Pattern_eval/README.md

 __Currency_state_evaluation__

+UPDATE: Added a brute-force parameter optimization step which determines the threshold(%) for a long trade trigger, the threshold(%) for a short trade trigger, the optimal % stop loss trigger, the the optimal % profit target.
+The Overall profit(in ticks) is slightly different between the CPU and GPU version, but the parameters are equal.
+The small difference may be due to the multiple operations on very small (1e-5) floating point numbers.

 This is a CPU and GPU implementation of a simple pattern classification application which takes in 5 min EURUSD data.